apache/cordova-docs/docs/en/edge/guide/project-settings/ios/index.md

 12. **KeyboardDisplayRequiresUserAction (boolean, defaults to true)** - set to false to open the keyboard when form elements get focus via the JavaScript focus() call.

 13. **SuppressesIncrementalRendering (boolean, defaults to false)** - set to true to wait until all new view content has been received before it is rendered.

+14. **HideKeyboardFormAccessoryBar (boolean, defaults to false)** - set to true to hide the additional toolbar that is on top of the keyboard (this is the toolbar that has the Prev, Next and Done buttons)